How to Reconcile Chargebacks and Chargeback Reversals

 It's tempting to trust our banks to be so automated and precise that we don't have to worry about inaccuracies, but mistakes can and do happen.

 Any given chargeback can be a confusing, multi-step process, with many opportunities for human error.

 Fees can be calculated incorrectly and reversals can be missed.
 While much of this accounting is automated these days, computers can make mistakes, too.
 It's not at all unheard of for a glitch in a bank's systems to cause the same fee to be assessed twice, for example.
 Plus, even if the calculations are always done correctly, they can still end up being wrong if the original information they were based on was incorrect.

 When participating in chargeback representment, keep your own notes about how much you expect to get back.
 Track your charges and compare statements to your notes to ensure you're getting the right amounts credited back to you.

 If a charge doesn't look right, don't just assume the bank knows better than you.
 Call them up and ask them to walk you through it until you understand and agree with how they arrived at the number they did.
-Even when you have a trusted bank that's looking out for you, you have to be your own best advocate, especially where the confusing world of chargebacks is concerned.
+Even when you have a trusted bank that's looking out for you, you have to be your own best advocate, especially when you're deep in the confusing and complicated world of chargebacks.

 How should you record a chargeback?